x-tools-author/x-tools/README.md

 ## Recommended Development Environment

-Qt 5.15.x，other versions may be available, you can have a try.
+Qt 5.15.x, other versions may be available, you can have a try.

 ## Have a Look